EmeryCSI/CSI-248S25-RNPaper/README.md

 1. Create your final commit:
    - Review all your changes in GitHub Desktop
-   - Enter commit message: "Complete Material Design app with React Native Paper - All screens implemented with theming"
+   - Enter commit message: "Assignment Complete"
    - Click "Commit to main"
    - Click "Push origin"